Diocese of St Edmundsbury and Ipswich

 The Diocese of St Edmundsbury and Ipswich is a Church of England diocese based in Ipswich, covering Suffolk (excluding Lowestoft).
 The cathedral is St Edmundsbury Cathedral, and the bishop is the Bishop of St Edmundsbury and Ipswich.
 It is part of the Province of Canterbury.

-The diocese was formed on 23 January 1914 from part of the Diocese of Norwich and the Diocese of Ely.
+The diocese was formed on 23 January 1914 from parts of the Diocese of Norwich and the Diocese of Ely.

 Though the diocesan offices, the bishops' offices and residences are all in Ipswich – only the cathedral (and its offices) are in Bury St Edmunds – the diocese is nonetheless often referred to as St Edmundsbury diocese.
 Both the diocese and the diocesan bishop are commonly called "(St) Eds and Ips."

 Bishops

-Alongside the diocesan Bishop of St Edmundsbury and Ipswich (Martin Seeley), the Diocese has one suffragan bishop: the Bishop suffragan of Dunwich (Mike Harrison since 24 February 2016.)
+Alongside the diocesan Bishop of St Edmundsbury and Ipswich (Joanne Grenfell), the Diocese has one suffragan bishop: the Bishop suffragan of Dunwich (vacant since 2024).
 There are also some retired bishops living in the diocese who are licensed as honorary assistant bishops: